Best Keyboard for CS:GO – The Ultimate Guide

 CS:GO is a simple game, at least when it comes to the basic gameplay.
 You have no abilities, you don’t need to build stuff or any of that, so you don’t need a super decked out board to play this game.
 The pros opt for minimal keyboards, with a sturdy build quality and a small footprint.
 That’s important because tournament desks often don’t allow for much room, so getting an absolutely massive board can be detrimental to their performance.

 So in short: if we’re to go by what the pros are doing you should get yourself a sturdy and basic mechanical gaming keyboard.
+Most of the keyboards on this list are full sized boards as well, and that could be because of the fact that CS:GO is such a customizable game that the numpad can become a handy addition instead of something that’s in the way.
+You can make buy binds, for example, and bind them to the keys on your numpad.
 We hope that this list has been informative for you.

 Thanks for reading!